 soft drink.
 So called in contrast to alcoholic beverages, which are “hard drinks”.
 Any carbonated, usually sweet, non-alcoholic drink.
 (In this sense, juice, milk, tea and coffee are not soft drinks.)

-What is the use of the sphygmomanometer?
+What is the height of a basketball hoop?

 Basketball is a sport played by two teams of five players on a rectangular court.
 The objective is to shoot a ball through a hoop 18 inches (46 cm) in diameter and 10 feet (3.0 m) high mounted to a backboard at each end.

 What are the most highlighted books on Kindle?

 According to Amazon, the most highlighted books on Kindle are the Bible, the Steve Jobs biography, and The Hunger Games.